 Original works created by students are protected by copyright and students must authorize further use of their works.

 As students own the work they create, their works cannot be photocopied or reproduced in any way without their permission.
 Student authors can refuse to share their work with other students.
 The original work could be circulated in a physical classroom but not reproduced to share.
 (The preceding is true unless there is a written agreement to the contrary or there is an employee-employer relationship)

-Under Fair Dealing you may copy a short excerpt of material found on the internet (short excerpt is determined by the type of material you find from the Internet); see the box "Are There Limits to How Much I Can Copy? to see what constitutes a short excerpt.
+Under Fair Dealing you may copy a short excerpt of material found on the internet (short excerpt is determined by the type of material you find from the Internet); see the box "Are There Limits to How Much I Can Copy?" to see what constitutes a short excerpt.

-Under other exceptions in the Copyright Act you can reproduce an entire work from the Internet (image or text) and communicate to other students as long as you are not breaking a TPM or there is no clearly visible notice prohibiting copying; TPMs or Technological Protection Measure include passwords or regional encoding.
+Under other exceptions in the Copyright Act you can reproduce an entire work from the Internet (image or text) and communicate it to other students as long as you are not breaking a TPM or there is no clearly visible notice prohibiting copying; TPMs or Technological Protection Measure includes passwords or regional encoding.

 Most images you find in print material or on the Internet are copyright protected.
 Under exceptions in the Copyright Act you can make some use of copyrighted images in your course assignments.